 Incentivized self-consumption and net metering programs are becoming increasingly important policy supports for global solar PV markets

 Globally, for the first time over 50 GW of solar power was connected to the grid in a single year, 25% up from 40.2 GW in 2014.
-Thus 2015 was a year of records and 23 countries have passed the GW mark and the 200 GW mark has been crossed in 2015, with 229 GW producing electricity at the end of the year.
-Obviously incentivized self-consumption and net metering programs are becoming increasingly important policy supports for global solar PV markets and especially in Europe.
+Thus 2015 was a year of records and 23 countries have passed the GW mark, and the 200 GW mark was crossed in 2015, with 229 GW producing electricity at the end of the year.
+Obviously incentivized self-consumption and net metering programs are becoming increasingly important policy supports for global solar PV markets, especially in Europe.

 The strong run for solar PV capacity additions through net metering and self-consumption support schemes continued in 2015.
-Thus global net metering and self-consumption solar PV capacity grew by 30% in 2015 compared to 2014 reveals Europe Net Metering and Self-Consumption Solar PV Market Outlook 2016 - 2025.
-Significant portion of the solar PV generation in Italy and Germany comes from net metering and self-consumption.
+Thus global net metering and self-consumption solar PV capacity grew by 15% in 2015 compared to 2014 reveals Europe Net Metering and Self-Consumption Solar PV Market Outlook 2016 - 2025.
+A significant portion of the solar PV generation in Italy and Germany comes from net metering and self-consumption.

-Owing to technological progress and economy of scale, the investment costs for solar PV power plants, have fallen approximately with 14 % per year, equal to almost 75 % since 2006.
-The Chart 1 above shows the price development since 2006 for rooftop solar PV systems between 10 kWp to 100 kWp in Germany.
-Cost of small scale rooftop solar PV system in Germany has been around 5,000€/kWp in 2006.
+Owing to technological progress and economy of scale, the investment costs for solar PV power plants, have fallen approximately14 % per year, equal to almost 75 % since 2006.
+Chart 1 above shows the price development since 2006 for rooftop solar PV systems between 10 kWp to 100 kWp in Germany.
+Cost of small scale rooftop solar PV system in Germany was around 5,000€/kWp in 2006.
 It is now below 1,300€/kWp in 2016.
-This very impressive price development resulted in highly competitive power generation costs.
-PV module costs are responsible for about 50 % of the total investment costs for solar PV power plants of this size.
+This imposing price development resulted in highly competitive power generation costs.
+PV module costs are responsible for about 50 % of the total investment costs for this size's solar PV power plants.
 Therefore, all residential and industrial consumers in Europe have now access to a low cost on-site renewable power source according to Europe Net Metering and Self-Consumption Solar PV Market Outlook 2016 - 2025.

 In 2014 and for the first time, renewables produced more power than nuclear in Europe

-Industry analysts of Renewable Market Watch™ used a complex array of research sources to better understand role of net metering and self-consumption solar PV systems and their application in all European countries under different local regulations and support schemes.
-For this reason unique approach was applied in segmentation process to achieve and present better explanation of fundamental drivers and future dynamics behind the net metering and self-consumption solar PV market growth in Europe.
-Market was analyzed from six main perspectives:
+Industry analysts of Renewable Market Watch™ used a complex array of research sources to understand better the role of net metering and self-consumption solar PV systems and their application in all European countries under different local regulations and support schemes.
+For this reason, a unique approach was applied in the segmentation process to achieve and present a better explanation of fundamental drivers and future dynamics behind the net metering and self-consumption solar PV market growth in Europe.
+The market was analyzed from six main perspectives: